nanoframework/nanoFramework.Device.Bluetooth/README.md

 ### Read requested event

 When a client requests to read a characteristic, the managed event will be called assuming a static value hasn't been set.
-If no event handler is set or you don't respond in a timely manner an Unlikely bluetooth error will be returned to client.
+If no event handler is set or you don't respond in a timely manner an Unlikely Bluetooth error will be returned to client.
 If reading the value from a peripheral device takes time then best to put this outside the event handler.

 This show the returning of 2 values to client request.